austinzheng/Cormorant/README.md

 ### Working On

 - I/O functions
-- Special forms
 - Basic control flow
 - Logical operators
 - Distinction between integers and floating-point values
 - Support for maps
 - Support for keywords
 - Support for syntax quoting
-- Tail-call recursion optimization
 - Better error handling than simply crashing the REPL
 - Multiple arities for functions/macros
 - Ability to type in multiple forms at the top level; ability to read and execute from file
 - Metacontext - allow consumer to define custom functions visible to the user
+- Performance optimization (once development stabilizes)
 - Full unit test suite (once development stabilizes)